Searching for Gravity Without a Metric: Spinor Representations of and the Affine Dirac Action

 \section{Spinor Representations of $GL(d,\mathbb{R})$ and the Affine Dirac Action}

 The result of the previous section is interesting in that it does not assume any details of the underlying theory other than the symmetry breaking pattern.
-This begs the question of whether this scenario is realizable, as this would presumably offer a UV complete theory of gravity.
+This begs the question of whether this scenario is realizable.
 To date, there are no explicit examples of this symmetry breaking.
 The obstacles ahead for constructing such a theory are obvious.
-Any $GL(d,\mathbb{R})$ action you might wish to construct out of finite dimensional representations without the use of a metric (we want the graviton to be produced dynamically through this symmetry breaking process) will be either topological or auxiliary.\footnote{By auxiliary it is meant that any correlation functions defined by such an action will have point-like support.} We must therefore resort to looking at infinite dimensional representations of $GL(d,\mathbb{R})$ to construct such a theory.
+Any $GL(d,\mathbb{R})$ action you might wish to construct out of finite dimensional representations without the use of a metric (we want the graviton to be produced dynamically through this symmetry breaking process) will be either topological or auxiliary as we saw in section \ref{sec1}.
+We must therefore resort to looking at infinite dimensional representations of $GL(d,\mathbb{R})$ to construct such a theory.

 A decent body of literature \cite{etde_5883936, doi:10.1063/1.526758, Sijacki:1986af, doi:10.1063/1.526646, Kirsch_2002, ija_ki_2004} exists on infinite dimensional representations of the affine group, mainly in an attempt to define spinors on a curved manifold.
 A theorem which goes back to Cartan \cite{cartan1981theory} states that there exists no finite dimensional spinor representations of $GL(d,\mathbb{R})$.
 Because of this, when spinors are lifted onto a curved background, they are usually defined to only transform with respect to local Lorentz transformations.
 An affine spinor, which is necessarily infinite dimensional, enjoys transforming under the full diffeomorphism group on a curved manifold.